ajpelu/qpyr_efts/analysis/get_raw_data.md

 ### Get raw data

-A query to obtain raw data by pixel (only pixels covering *Q. pyreanica* populations in Sierra Nevada)
+A query to obtain raw data by pixel (only pixels covering *Q. pyrenaica* populations in Sierra Nevada)

 ```sql
 SELECT